wzdlc1996/HugoSource/content/Artic/dataScience/RNNChatGPT/index.md

 {{< center >}}<img name="preview" src="./figs/rnn_encdec.png"/>{{< /center >}}

-The encoder RNN maps the input sequence $x$ into tensor $c$ (is the hidden states of RNN, called summary), then with decoder RNN to generate the output sequence $y$ conditionally with $c$.
+The encoder RNN maps the input sequence $x$ into tensor $c$ (is the hidden states of RNN, called summary), then with decoder RNN to generate the output sequence $y$ conditionally with $c$ .

 ### Roadmap to Attention